gabrielhpugliese/meteor_superchat/README.md

 Smart package for SuperChat.
 Superchat is a chat that includes Social Login and Github Flavored Markdown.

+Works with Meteor release 0.6.4.1 and beyond only.

 ## Demo

 http://superchat.meteor.com

+### Mantained by CodersTV

+This package is used and mantained by [CodersTV](http://coderstv.com)

 ## Install